matthew-dong-dev/ICS-research/dev-notes/general-dev-notes.md

 1. what envs do senior devs use for BE dev?
 1. what exists in `UCBD2` directory, referred to a lot in `env.json`?  does it matter for you rn?  you can view the lookup tables in models-askoski
 1. where is the production version of FE & BE located?

-Directions for you to pursue

-1. finish RNN preprocess refactor
-1. plan refactor
-    1. refactor rnn_predict function (everything except form data) +
-1. data-askoski - start looking through the repo, any immediate action items here?
-1. add unit test coverage for your refactored shit? look at testing pipeline
-1. remove global variables - a lot of overhead

-What is APR data?
+1. What is APR data?
     - sid, course and what requirement it fulfills, t/f for fulfilled
+    - you can look at your own APR data
+1. test account: test-300852, f1$hNch1p$

 ---